dpa99c/cordova-launch-review/README.md

 ## rating()

+iOS only.

-Opens the in-app ratings dialogs introduced by iOS 10.3. iOS only.
+Opens the in-app ratings dialogs introduced by iOS 10.3.
 Calling this on any platform other than iOS 10.3 or above will result in the error function being called.

     LaunchReview.rating(success, error);

 ### Parameters

-- {function} success - Function to execute on successfully launching rating dialog.
+- {function} success - Function to execute on requesting and successful of launching rating dialog.
+Will be passed a single string argument which indicates the result.
+Will be called the first time after `LaunchReview.rating()` is called and the request to show the dialog is successful.
+*May* be called a second time if the rating dialog is successfully displayed.
 - {function} error - Function to execute on failure to launch rating dialog.
 Will be passed a single argument which is the error message string.

 ### Example usage

-    LaunchReview.rating(function(){
+    LaunchReview.rating(function(result){
+        if(result === "requested"){
+            console.log("Requested display of rating dialog");
+        }else if(result === "shown"){
-        console.log("Successfully opened rating dialog");
+            console.log("Successfully displayed rating dialog");
+        }
     },function(err){
         console.log("Error opening rating dialog: " + err);
     });

+Notes:
+    - The Rating dialog will not be displayed every time `LaunchReview.rating()` is called - iOS limits the frequency with which it can be called ([see here](https://daringfireball.net/2017/01/new_app_store_review_features)).
+    - The Rating dialog may take several seconds to appear while iOS queries the Apple servers before displaying the dialog.
+    - The success function will therefore be called either once or twice:
+        - First: after `LaunchReview.rating()` is called and the request to show the dialog is successful
+        - Second: if and when the Rating dialog is actually displayed.
+    - Detection of the display of the Rating dialog is done using [inspection of the private class name](https://github.com/dpa99c/cordova-launch-review/blob/master/src/ios/LaunchReview.m#L95).
+        - This is not officially sanctioned by Apple, so while it **should** pass App Store review, it may break if the class name is changed in a future iOS version.
+    - While it's possible to detect if the Rating dialog has been displayed, it's **not** possible to detect when it has been dismissed.
+        - Therefore, since there's no guarantee the dialog will be displayed and even then it may take several seconds before it displays, the only way to determine if it has **not** be shown is to set a timeout after successful requesting of the dialog which is cleared upon successful display of the dialog, or otherwise expires after a pre-determined period (i.e. a few seconds).
+         - See the [example project code](https://github.com/dpa99c/cordova-launch-review-example/blob/master/www/js/index.js#L32) for an illustration of this approach.

 ## isRatingSupported()